Jump to a Section

 WHICH TO PICK: SHOTGUN OR PISTOL

 If you own a gun for the purpose of self-defense, you will want to look in to some form of self-defense or concealed carry insurance.
 If you ever need to use a firearm to defend yourself or your family, these types of insurance will protect you from incurring massive legal expenses following your defensive gun use.
 If you have insurance, your second call (after calling 911) should be to call your insurance provider so they can begin protecting you as soon as possible.

-A pistol is arguably the most versatile self-defense weapon, because it can be used for home defense, concealed carry or kept in your car.
-When thinking about whether or not to purchase a pistol to defend your home, there are a few key things to consider:
+A pistol is arguably the most versatile self-defense weapon, because it can be used for home defense, concealed carry or kept in your car - check out these five tips for concealing your 1911 at home.